-Italy tries to contain virus as neighbors fear its spread
+Italy tries to contain virus as isolated towns hunker down

 Until last week, Italy only had registered three people who tested positive for the virus, including a Chinese couple visiting from Wuhan.
 They have been recovering at Rome’s infectious disease hospital.

-The EU’s health security committee was meeting Monday to take stock of developments, notably in Italy.
-A joint team from the World Health Organization and the European Center for Disease Prevention and Control were also set to visit Italy.
+A joint team from the World Health Organization and the European Center for Disease Prevention and Control were set to visit Italy.

-Winfield reported from Rome.
-Lorne Cook in Brussels, Angela Charlton in Paris, Jovana Gec in Belgrade, Serbia, Llazar Semini in Tirana, Albania, Vadim Ghirda in Bucharest, Romania, and Cara Anna in Johannesburg contributed.
+Zampano and Winfield reported from Rome.
+Frances D’Emilio in Rome, Lorne Cook in Brussels, Angela Charlton in Paris, Jovana Gec in Belgrade, Serbia, Llazar Semini in Tirana, Albania, Vadim Ghirda in Bucharest, Romania, and Cara Anna in Johannesburg contributed.